2:250-AP2 Protocols for Record Preservation and Development of Retention Schedules

 2. Develop and maintain a record retention and destruction schedule for submission to the Superintendent and eventually to the Local Records Commission.

 Prepare a list of public records that: (1) are not needed for current business, and (2) do not have sufficient administrative, legal, or fiscal value to warrant their further preservation.
 Stated differently, identify records that have no administrative, legal, or fiscal value, as this is the criteria the Commission uses to determine whether or not to authorize the records’ destruction.

-Records that have no administrative, legal, or fiscal value may be destroyed according to provisions in the Local Records Act.
+Records that have no administrative, legal, or fiscal value may be destroyed according to provisions in the LRA.
 50 ILCS 205/10.